howallworks/theoryofeverything/docs/theoryofeverything.en.md

 #### The concept of time

 Unit of time.
-In a time equal to one second, a quantum of light (photon) that does not interact with anything passes a distance of 299,792,458 m relative to the ImFR.
+In a time equal to one second, a quantum of light (photon) that does not interact with anything passes a distance of 299,792,458 m.

 The periodicity of processes in arbitrary clocks (objects), including atomic or light ones, depends on the speed of movement of the clock relative to the ImFR.
 When the movement speed of the clock is higher, then more time is spent on the period of electromagnetic radiation (for example, the caesium-133 atom) or the full period of the light clock.